 Chemicals Can Leach Into the Water

-Another concern is that reusing a disposable bottle will increase the amount of toxic compounds seeping from the plastic into your H2O.
+It's not only bad to reuse plastic water bottles because of the bacterial buildup — another concern is that reusing a disposable will increase the amount of toxic compounds seeping from the plastic into your H2O.

-Most single-use water bottles are made from polyethylene terephthalate (PET, which is marked with a number 1 inside the recycling symbol).
-Although PET extracts cause low or no toxicity, according to an August 2019 study in Environmental Science & Technology, they are composed of some worrisome substances.
+Most single-use water bottles are made from PET, which is marked with a number 1 inside the recycling symbol.
+Although PET extracts cause low or no toxicity, per the Environmental Science & Technology study, they are composed of some worrisome substances.

 "PET contains suspected carcinogens, including the compounds antimony trioxide and acetaldehyde," says Marta Guron, PhD, assistant professor of chemistry at Villanova University.